GeorgeGardiner/mathquill/README.md

 # [MathQuill](http://mathquill.github.com)

+Forked by [George Gardiner][] / [Common Mode][] to demonstrate a [Desmos][] style approach to entering math on mobile devices such as the iPad with a custom soft keyboard more suitable for entry of mathematics than any standard on-screen keyboards currently available.

 by [Han][] and [Jay][].
 Current development is proudly supported by [Desmos][], whose awesome graphing calculator makes extensive use of Mathquill.

-Forked by [George Gardiner][] / Common Mode [Common Mode][] to demonstrate a Desmos [Desmos][] style approach to entering math on mobile devices such as the iPad with a custom soft keyboard more suitable for entry of mathematics than any standard on-screen keyboards currently available.

 [Han]: http://github.com/laughinghan
 [Jay]: http://github.com/jayferd